jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 * SQL Server 2008
 * SQL Server 2005

-Note: Due to the size of the Spotlight Statistics Repository, it is recommended that this database is not installed on a SQL Express instance.
+{% include tip.html content="Due to the size of the Spotlight Statistics Repository, it is recommended that this database is not installed on a SQL Express instance.
 The Spotlight Statistics Repository is not supported on High Availability Always On and mirrored databases.
-The Spotlight Statistics Repository cannot be installed on SQL Server 2000.
+The Spotlight Statistics Repository cannot be installed on SQL Server 2000." %}

 ### Other Requirements
 The SQL Browser service must be running on the machine where the Spotlight Statistics Repository is installed.
 Alternatively you can use the host and port number of the (named) SQL Server instance you want to connect to, when creating a connection and connecting to the Spotlight Statistics Repository.

 The TCP protocol must be enabled on the instance where the Spotlight Statistics Repository resides.

-For more information, see the Spotlight on SQL Server Enterprise Deployment Guide.

 ### Maintenance
 It is highly recommended that regular maintenance is performed on the Spotlight Statistics Repository.
-The recommended maintenance plan is outlined in the online help and in the Spotlight on SQL Server Enterprise Deployment Guide.
+See [Maintenance plan for Spotlight Statistics Repository and Playback Database][enterprise_backend_maintenanceplan].

 ## Upgrade and compatibility